didagu/simple-dashboard/README.md

 # Simple Dashboard

-I built this simple dashboard with HTML & SCSS using a starter kit i cloned from https://github.com/codingphasedotcom/Starter-Kit-2018
+I built this simple dashboard with HTML & SCSS using a Starter Kit cloned from [CodingPhaseDotCom](https://github.com/codingphasedotcom/Starter-Kit-2018)

 **Steps**
 ---------